FeitianSmartcardReader/BR500_AND_BR301BLE_SDK_Latest/Windows Bluetooth Driver/Readme.txt

 *Please confirm your bluetooth module on your PC support BLE Technology

+2019/03/20
+	Update driver, add new bR301BLE and bR500 support, which upgraded the bluetooth module, change to new UUID Fix bug when disconnect the reader
 2016/04/20
 	The install manual will publish end of this month 2016/03/09